 ARPANSA is integral to Australian Government efforts to maintain high levels of radiation protection, and of nuclear safety and security in Australia and around the world.
 ARPANSA collaborates with a range of international partners to contribute to the evolution of the international radiation protection and nuclear security and safety framework.

 ARPANSA works closely with two international organisations – the International Atomic Energy Agency (IAEA) and the World Health Organization (WHO).
 Both organisations are within the United Nations family.

 ARPANSA works with the IAEA's Member States and multiple partners worldwide to promote the safe use of:

 - radioactive sources

 - radioactive waste.

 ARPANSA works with WHO to promote global best practice radiation protection.
-ARPANSA is a WHO Collaborative Centre for Radiation Protection.
+ARPANSA is a WHO Collaborating Centre for radiation protection.